Visiting with Kids

 Fossil Dig Pit (All ages)

 Each week we seed our pebble pit with real fossils.
 Children love looking through the pebbles to find the fossils and each child can take one fossil home.
-Observation is the heart of science, but you don't have to tell them that they're learning!
-(ADA Note: The dig pit has two raised bowls at differing heights also for digging through pebbles looking for fossils.)
+(ADA Note: The dig pit has two raised bowls at differing heights for digging through pebbles looking for fossils.)

 Spirit Nest (All ages)

-Climb inside our Spirit Nest -yes your whole family can fit.
+Climb inside our Spirit Nest.
 Children love to pretend they're birds, hibernating bears, or some newly discovered species.
-Ask your little one why they would want to live in a next as opposed to living on the ground?
-What's the advantage of living in a house?
 (ADA note: The Museum's Willow Tunnel is another great place to hide and pretend you're in a nest.
 Can you think of different types of bird nests made of different materials?)

-Across from the Museum is Jewel Park with a little gazebo which is great for a picnic.
-Alternatively, one block up on Lighthouse Avenue, you can grab lunch from a variety of restaurants in historic downtown PG.
-Walk two blocks to the water and enjoy a child-friendly beach, Lover's Cove, or walk the recreation trail looking for seals, otters, and birds.
-Also at Lover's Cove is a fresh water child's pool that is open to the public during the summer in the afternoons. $2-$4 per person; check The Stillwell Children's Pool for details.
-(ADA note: The Child's pool is ADA accessible.)
+Across from the Museum is Jewel Park, complete with a little gazebo, and one block up on Lighthouse Avenue be sure to grab lunch from a variety of restaurants in historic downtown Pacific Grove.
+Walk two blocks to the water and enjoy a child-friendly beach, Lover's Point, or walk the recreation trail looking for seals, otters, and birds.
+A fresh water child's pool, open to the public during the summer in the afternoons, can also be found at Lover's Point. $2-$4 per person; check The Stillwell Children's Pool for details.
+(The Child's pool is ADA accessible.)